What Is the Function of the Kernel of an Operating System? A Detailed Guide

 Kernel Rootkit Infection

 Malware delivery methods have become more sophisticated over the years.
-In the past, attackers would simply send out emails with attachments containing malware or host malicious websites that would infect visitors' computers.
+In the past, attackers would send out emails with attachments containing malware or host malicious websites that would infect visitors’ computers.
 Nowadays, attackers use more sophisticated methods to deliver their payloads, such as drive-by downloads and social engineering tactics like spear phishing.

 Sadly, if the attacker manages to get their hands on a legit signature key, like with the Stuxnet worm attack, they could install malware without anyone realizing it.
 Even without it, though, there are other methods of corrupting the kernel operating system.